atticus-lv/RenderNode/docs/NodeScripts.md

 <!-- div:right-panel -->

-> This node allow you to send smtp mail
+> This node allow you to send smtp mail<br>Please enter your server and password in the preference.<br>Only execute while renderstack, but you can use the test email button for a test
 >
-> Please enter your server and password in the preference.
->
-> Only execute while renderstack, but you can use the test email button for a test

 <!-- panels:end -->